-The GIT Lead Preparer and other GIT Preparers refine the Phase 1 Project Idea into a detailed Scope of Work described as Phase 2 and known as the Table 2 process.
-This step builds upon the Phase 1 content by adding project milestones, enhancing content, and adding project details that ultimately become the language for the individual Scope of Work that will be included in the Request for Proposals (RFP).
-The additional details for Table 2 are submitted to the Trust's online portal.
+The GIT Lead Preparer and other GIT Preparers refine the Phase 1 Project Ideas into a detailed Scope of Work described as Phase 2 and known as the Table 2 process.
+This step builds upon the Phase 1 content by adding project milestones and deliverables, enhancing content, and adding project details that ultimately become the language for the individual Scope of Work that will be included in the Request for Proposals (RFP).
+The drafts for Table 2 are submitted to the Trust's online portal, which are reviewed by the Trust and sent back to the Preparers for final refinement.

-Purpose: to define the project's scope of work in detail; this content will be included in the Request for Proposals
+Purpose: to define the project's scope of work in detail; this content will be included in the Request for Proposals (RFP).